Updated April 20, 2018

 - Find an initial Masters advisor (the Graduate Director can often serve in this role).

 - Apply to the MS program in computer science completing the official graduate school application.
 See here for more information about this application process.
 We typically do not require GRE test scores, but you should still consider taking the GRE, particularly if you are considering applying to other graduate programs.

-- As part of the above application process, using the Graduate Student Portal, upload a document summarizing your current BS program plan, an MS program plan, and up to 9 credits that will be shared between both program plans.
-Here is an example document.
-Upload the document as type certficate.
+- As part of the above application process, using the Graduate Student Portal, upload the "Request for Dual Enrollment Status Form" located here.
+When you upload the form, it will ask for a type of document; use type certficate.
 These shared credits will officially only be in your BS program, and the credits will be waived from the required 30 credits for your MS program.
 This can include at most 6 credits from 4xx level couses, so at least one course must be 8xx or 9xx if you use all 9 credits.
 The waived credits do count towards satisfying the MS breadth requirement when applicable.

-If you are accepted into the Linked BS/MS program, you are under no obligation to complete the MS degree.
-You can complete your BS degree as if you had never applied to the Linked BS/MS program.
+If your request for dual enrollment is granted, you are under no obligation to complete the MS degree.
+You can complete your BS degree as if you had never requested dual enrollment.